-Black Box Merlot reigns as the second best Black Box Wine after Black Box Cabernet Sauvignon.
+Black Box Merlot reigns as the second best Black Box Wine.
 It is a dark blue colored wine grape variety that is well known for being soft, ripe and elegant with supple acidity and soft tannins that give your mouth a dry sensation.

 Merlot wine can be paired with a wide variety of foods.
 From chicken to other light meats, roasted tomatoes, and beef bourguignon.

 - Spicy foods are likely to overwhelm Merlots nuanced flavors.

 - Fish and leafy vegetables have to be braised.
 Otherwise, they don’t pair well with Merlot.

 Malbec is a full-bodied red wine that boasts of plump, luscious dark fruit flavors and a lush, smooth finish.
 It’s a classic case of a heady combination of juicy plum flavors, and blackberry aromas meet hints of chocolate and leather.
 Plus it is affordable and promises an earthy structure and balanced acidity that you’ll no doubt love.

 Unlike other wines, Malbec doesn’t have a long finish.
 Therefore it is great with leaner red meats and rustic flavors like cumin spice and mushrooms and different funky flavors like blue cheese.

 Chardonnay is one of the most diverse wines on the market.
 It boasts rich tropical pineapple and mango aromas with subtle hints of oak and excellent depth and structure that gives it a complex finish.